 If you are an employer, while reviewing the job, you must also be estimating the total cost of the safety equipment that will be required.
 Safety equipment such as personal fall-arrest-systems are a vital part of any task involving heights.
 As an employer, is it your responsibility to make sure your employees have all the necessary tools and safety equipment, along with proper training, when entering the job site.

 Make sure to look over this OSHA document regarding fall prevention as well as this OSHA fall prevention training guide.
 This document discusses safety measures, proper procedures, and outlines risks that are taken when operating from certain heights.

 Choosing the Right Equipment

 When working from a height of six feet or taller, workers, should they fall, are at risk for severe injury and death.
 Therefore, it is vital that you provide your workers with the right equipment.
 Ladders, scaffolding, harnesses, and all other safety gear must be properly inspected and meet standard industry requirements.

-Training workers on how to use the equipment is vital to ensuring safety regulations are met on the job site.
+Training workers on how to use the equipment is vital to ensuring all safety regulations are met on the job site, not just falling regulations.
 As an employer, it is your responsibility to make sure your workers are trained on how to properly operate, inspect and maintain their safety equipment.
 If you are unsure of how to begin training your worker, consider calling Foy Safety Consulting!
 We are experts when it comes to safety on the job site.
 We can point out malfunctioning equipment and provide helpful tips to ensure every worker is protected on the job site.
 Do not hesitate to reach out to us with questions on concerns, or visit our FAQ page for some quick answer!